 With cash-covered puts, the profit potential has 2 components: the option trade, and if the stock gets assigned.
 The most you can make from the option trade is the premium.
 If the stock is assigned and you are given ownership, your upside is potentially unlimited if the stock moves higher.

-Cash-covered puts also have substantial risk because, if shares of the underlying stock fall below the strike price or event to $0, you will still be obligated to buy shares at the original strike price.
+Cash-covered puts also have substantial risk because, if shares of the underlying stock fall below the strike price or even go all the way down to $0, you will still be obligated to buy shares at the original strike price.
 You can see how the risk involved with a cash-covered put differs from using a limit order to buy a stock.

 Here’s an example of a cash-covered put in action.
 The option in question looks like this: